FedorIvanov37/SVFE-IPC-Monitoring/README.md

 ```
 </details>

-I/O interactions perform through the standard Linux stream.
+I/O interactions use standard Linux stream.
 The output data will be sent to stdout.

 > ℹ️ By the way
 >